compoundjs/guides/basics/crash-course.md

 #### Router

 Let's start with routes because this is first place in compound stack where request handling happens.
-Routes listed in file `config/routes.js` which look
+In other words, when you open http://localhost:3000/lists in your browser router should decide what part of application should handle this request.
+Routes are configuration rules explains to application what path your application can handle.

-like:
+Routes listed in file `config/routes.js` which look like:

 ```javascript
 exports.routes = function (map) {